creationix/howtonode.org/articles/socket-io-auth.markdown

 Date: Thu Dec 12 2012 17:44:00 GMT+0200
 Node: v0.8.15

+Finding a decent article about session based authorization in socket.io is more difficult than one expected.
+This article will show how you can take advantage of Express session middleware and socket.io authorization middleware to create a very simple authorization mechanism when establishing new socket.io connections.

 ## Prolog

 I decided to write this article after getting a bit frustrated from searching the Internet for a decent example on how to use session based authorization with socket.io.
 To be honest, socket.io wiki page on [authorization](https://github.com/LearnBoost/socket.io/wiki/Authorizing) was quite simple to follow and understand, but when it came to **session based** authorization, I got a bit lost (especially considering the fact that it's my third day using Node...).